Grady scores 23 as Kentucky beats Smith, High Point 92-48 - WHIZ News

 BIG PICTURE

 Kentucky went 18 for 31 from 3-point range.
 Grady was 7 for 10, and Washington went 3 for 5.
-The starters left the game with about 10 minutes left, giving the Wildcats some rest.
+The Wildcats were very efficient on offense, shooting 59% for the game and finishing with 23 assists on 39 field goals.

+“When we make shots like we made today we are going to beat people and there will be a big margins,” Calipari said.

 UP NEXT